How to Master the Art of Making the Perfect Cup of Coffee

 There is a 68% probability that this recipe will be correct the first time because it is based on a density measurement of your beans.

-Chances are it still could be off 30% of the time, but you will already be in the right ballpark, so 95% of the time, you will only need a single recipe change, either up or down.
+It still could be off 30% of the time, but you will already be in the right ballpark, so 95% of the time, you will only need to change a single recipe, either up or down.

-Method 2 can be up to 5 times faster than method 1.
-This is a huge return on investment for a tool that is cheap and quick to use.
-Method 2 has the added benefit of your measurements further improving the density.coffee model.
-The more measurements entered, the more accurate the model gets, making better recipes.
+Method 2 can be up to four times faster than method 1.
+This is a significant return on investment for a cheap and quick-to-use tool.
+Method 2 also has the added benefit of your measurements further improving the density of the coffee model.
+The more measurements entered, the more accurate the model becomes, resulting in better recipes.

-If you start measuring your own density, the system is super-fast to find the best recipe.
+If you start measuring your density, the system will be super-fast in finding the best recipe.

 DAE, it’s a revolution in making coffee.